DavidTan0527/CTF-Writeup/_posts/DSO-NUS2021/2021-03-02-three_trials.md

 return 0;
 ```

-One sentence to summarize this final test: A number in between `1e5` and `1e8`, where the sum of its proper divisors is equal to itself.
+One sentence to summarize this: A number between `1e5` and `1e8`, where the sum of its proper divisors is equal to itself.

 A normal brute force will not work as the complexity will be `O(n√n)`, and for `n = 1e8`, this will take too long to complete.
 Luckily I found [this](https://codereview.stackexchange.com/questions/167288/sum-of-proper-divisors-of-every-number-up-to-n) that proposes a solution of complexity `O(n log log n)`.